How does Binge compare with Foxtel Now?

 Unlike Stan and Netflix, Foxtel Now restricts downloads for offline viewing to its Kids app.
 There's no way to download shows like Game of Thrones under the safety of unlimited home broadband to watch in transit.

-Currently, Binge also does not allow downloads for offline viewing, however, Foxtel says it is "in the pipeline".
+Currently, Binge also does not allow downloads for offline viewing, however, Foxtel says it is "something we're working hard to make happen soon".
+They've been saying that for around three years though.

 TV shows and movies